 If you are a healthcare professional not yet working in the Diabetes field or you have just started working in the field of Diabetes Education you are in the right place!

-This series is designed for health care professionals who are interested in getting started in diabetes education and for those actively working toward becoming a Certified Diabetes Educator®*.
+This series is designed for health care professionals who are interested in getting started in diabetes education and for those actively working toward becoming a Certified Diabetes Care and Education Specialist.
 Each course in this series provides the critical building blocks and foundation for those entering the diabetes field.
-Plus, they prepare you to advance to our Level 2 Beyond the Fundamentals courses.
+Plus, they prepare you to advance to our Level 2 Beyond the Fundamentals courses and our Level 3 Boot Camp!

 Provides an overview of the impact of diabetes in our communities.
 We compare and contrast prediabetes, type 1, type 2 diabetes LADA and incorporate effective teaching strategies.
 Diagnostic criteria and risk factor screening are reviewed along with case studies to highlight key points.